vanHeemstraSystems/pubs/README.md

 Should the document be ready for publication, choose 'Publish Your Book' (https://leanpub.com/tacit/publish), complete the requirements (such as writing the release notes) followed by pushing the 'Publish Book' button.

+Publications are stored in the directory 'publications' of this repository.

 ## Images

 Images for this publication are created with the use of the following imaging software programs: